xinxin-me/RCF/README.md

 # RCF
-This is the implementation of paper:
+This is the implementation of paper (Codes may be delay, because now I'm taking an internship at Barcelona and the codes are at my university office.
+I can only process through remote desktop and it's slow.
+I will upload it as fast as I can.):

 >Xin Xin, Xiangnan He, Yongfeng Zhang, Yongdong Zhang and Joemon Jose (2019).
 [Relational Collaborative Filtering: Modeling Multiple Item Relations for Recommendation](https://arxiv.org/abs/1904.12796).